October 21, 2024

-The annual cost of cybercrime is skyrocketing to $10.5 trillion by 2025, forcing businesses to adopt new solutions like AI to combat rising fraud, zero-day threats, and an ever-expanding attack surface.
+The annual cost of cybercrime is skyrocketing to $10.5 trillion by 2025, forcing businesses to adopt new solutions like AI cybersecurity to combat rising fraud, zero-day threats, and an ever-expanding attack surface.

 10 min read